glciampaglia/knowledge_linker/docs/log.markdown

 Resubmitted both jobs (376010 for directed, 376012 for undirected) on Big Red II, waiting for when the scheduler will be resumed.

+## Fri Mar 28 16:16:50 EDT 2014

+Reviewed the result of the jobs.
+Some jobs completed on quarry but most were killed by the OOM.
+Modified PBS script to request 3GB of memory per job and resubmitted everything:

+2583601 log-degree, metric, directed
+2583602 log-degree, metric, undirected

+Jobs on Big Red II terminated due to wallclock time.
+Looks execution times on BRII are consistently off my estimates, while on quarry they run faster.
+Maybe a library problem?